 The best ways to avoid getting a speed fine is staying within the speed limit (which is 90 km/h outside localities).
 Hah, bet you did not see that one coming!

 Even if you will get a fine, you will not know right away, but your rental company will charge your credit card with an unpleasant surprise a few weeks after your trip.
 We do not want that to happen, right?

-The fines are large, so you should really consider this point.
+As the fines are large, so you should really consider this point.

-The fixed cameras are always signaled a few hundreds of meters before you will encounter them.
+NOTE: The fixed cameras are always signaled a few hundreds of meters before you will encounter them.
 There is a specific sign letting you know there will be a detector well in advance, so keep your eyes open!

-5. Think ahead about fueling up
+5. Think ahead about fuelling up

-6. Check if you have mileage limits
+6. Before renting a car – check if you have mileage limits

 7. Don’t stop in the middle of the road to take pictures